aredington/dwarf/README.md

 ## Contribute

-Fork the dwarf project on github (http://github.com/aredington/dwarf) and then send a pull request.
+Fork the dwarf project on github (http://github.com/aredington/dwarf), document your changes, and then send a pull request.